AdobeDocs/commerce-channels.en/help/amazon-channel/cancel-unshipped-order.md

 ---
-title: Cancel an Unshipped Order
+title: Cancel an unshipped Amazon order
 description: Cancel a pending or partially shipped (unshipped) order through your Amazon [!DNL Seller Central] account.
 exl-id: a6df09b7-7f62-47e5-a2d3-1761802255d0
 ---
-# Cancel an Unshipped Order
+# Cancel an unshipped Amazon order

 Amazon orders can only be canceled if they are in an `Unshipped` status.
 If the order is pending or partially shipped (unshipped), the order can only be canceled through your [!DNL Amazon Seller Central] account.
 If the item has been shipped, returns and exchanges must also be handled in your [!DNL Amazon Seller Central] Account.